Subscribe to FYI Denmark Blog

 The Botanical Gardens, Eugen Warmings Vej Tlf: 89 40 26 87 Free admission.

-This is not as much of an Aarhus attraction as it is a beautiful park located just a bit north of the city center.
+This is not as much of an Aarhus attractions as it is a beautiful park located just a bit north of the city center.
 It is divided into several different types of areas, each featuring different types of plants and flowers.
 The park is free to use and is a popular place to get away and relax.
 Popular also for picnics, runners, children playing and, of course, for garden lovers.

 The Natural History Museum

-Animal Museum Natural Museum Wilhelm Meyers Alle 210, Universistetsparken Tlf: 86 12 97 77 Admission is 50 kroner
+Wilhelm Meyers Alle 210, Universistetsparken Tlf: 86 12 97 77 Admission is 75 kroner

 A museum filled with animals (not live) from all over the world, including many native to Denmark.
 Exhibits change so check the website for more details.